loej-joel/my-project/README.md

-#Educational website using html css and javascript
+#Educational website using html and css